Hamilton-Jacobi equations from mean-field spin glasses: Introduction

+\rrv{One of the simplest models to which the Hamilton--Jacobi approach is applicable is the Curie--Weiss model~\cite{barra2008mean,genovese2009mechanical}.
+The relevant equation has a form similar to~\eqref{e.HJ} but is finite-dimensional (one-dimensional for Ising spins).
+Moreover, if the interaction is quadratic, then at finite size $N$, the finite-size free energy satisfies the viscous version of the limit equation, with viscosity coefficient $\frac{1}{N}$ (see~\cite[(3.7)]{HJbook}).
+We refer to~\cite[Section~3.1]{HJbook} for a complete treatment, including more general types of interactions.
+However, in the spin glass setting, at any finite size, the free energy does not appear to satisfy a viscous version of the limit equation.
+More precisely, it is unclear how to identify the viscous term in the equation at finite size (see~\cite[(3.27)]{mourrat2023free}), which reflects a key difficulty in the spin glass setting. }

-Considerations of using Hamilton--Jacobi equations to study the free energy of mean-field disordered models first appeared in physics literature \cite{genovese2009mechanical, guerra2001sum, barra2010replica, barra2013mean}.
-The approach was mathematically initiated in \cite{mourrat2018hamilton}, and used subsequently in \cite{mourrat2019hamilton,chen2020hamilton,chen2020hamiltonTensor,chen2021statistical,chen2021limiting} to treat statistical inference models.
-There, the equations also take the form \eqref{e.HJ_spin_glass} but are defined on finite-dimensional cones.
+As mentioned in the beginning, considerations of using Hamilton--Jacobi equations to study the free energy of mean-field disordered models first appeared in physics literature \cite{guerra2001sum,barra1,barra2,abarra,barramulti,barra2014quantum}. \rrv{Also, see~\cite{agliari2022nonlinear,fachechi2021pde} for recent continuations.} The approach was also explored in \cite{mourrat2018hamilton}, and used subsequently in \cite{mourrat2019hamilton,chen2020hamilton,chen2020hamiltonTensor,chen2021statistical,chen2021limiting} to treat statistical inference models.
+There, the equations also take the form \eqref{e.HJ} but are defined on finite-dimensional cones.
 Similar to the equation in spin glass models, the nonlinearity is monotone along the direction of the dual cone (which is the same cone as the cones in these models are self-dual).
-In these works, some additional Neumann-type conditions were imposed on the boundary.
+In these works, some additional Neumann-type condition is imposed on the boundary \rv{of the said finite-dimensional cone}.
 We remark that these conditions can be dropped and the results in \cite{mourrat2018hamilton,chen2020hamiltonTensor,chen2021statistical}, where solutions were defined in the viscosity sense, still hold with our simplified definition of viscosity solutions (Definition~\ref{d.vs}).
 Facts about viscosity solutions proven and used there can be replaced by those in Section~\ref{s.hj_finite_d}.
+Related works on the well-posedness of these finite-dimensional equations also include~\cite{issa2024weaksol,issa2024weak}.
+The Hamilton–Jacobi equation technique is also useful in analyzing spin glass models with additional conventional order parameters, such as self-overlap or mean magnetization~\cite{chen2023self,chen2024self,chen2024conventional}.
+Moreover, recent studies have demonstrated that the Parisi formula can be un-inverted, transforming the supremum into an infimum~\cite{mourrat2023inverting,issa2024hopf}.
+Notably, the latter work reveals that the neun-inverted formula closely resembles the Hopf formula.